massimo-zaniboni/asterisell-v5/doc/manual/topics/installation/configure.md

 # Configure instances

-Edit the file ``asterisell_instances.py``.
+Edit the file ``asterisell_instances.py`` (also inside the Docker container).
 In particular the host and domain where installing a first DEMO instance of Asterisell.

 Settings can be improved later, so initially start with good-enough settings.